clvrk/vellum/docs/library-documentation.md

-# Using papyrus.automation as a library
+# Using vellum as a library
-papyrus.automation exposes some of it's functionality as a library.
-The library is available as a NuGet package from [GitHub packages](https://github.com/clarkx86/papyrus-automation/packages).
+vellum exposes some of it's functionality as a library.
+The library is available as a NuGet package from [GitHub packages](https://github.com/clarkx86/vellum/packages).

 ## Table of contents
 1. [**Overview**](#classes--structs)